Why Virtual Production DOESN’T STOP in Snowstorms.

 THAT'S EASY - CALL US

-Happy Holidays from Cobalt!
+Happy Hallo-green from Cobalt!

 Cobalt’s got you covered.
 As the first company to offer Virtual Sets on the East Coast, we have the experience to guide you.
 Let’s have some fun.